jmloudis/ColonialHeights/README.md

 - run main method to start application

 ## Frontend ##
-- Install node modules using `npm install --legacy-peer-deps`
+- Install dependencies using `npm install --legacy-peer-deps`
 - Use npm start to run the application